 Indy Pass also has a wonderful offer for those who already live near one of the independent resorts on Indy Pass.
 By owning a season pass at one of the Indy resorts, the Indy Add-On pass gives you 30% off an Indy Pass and turns your season pass into a travel pass where you now have unlimited access at your home mountain plus 2 days at 100+ resorts.

-The Indy Add-on Pass again has a Base and Plus variation which give you blackouts or no blackouts respectively.
+The Indy Add-on Pass again has a Base plus variation which give you blackouts or no blackouts respectively.

 IndyPass is a truly incredible deal, especially for families and new skiers/riders.